-num% The cursor to use.
-It is an error to attempt this operation on an unknown cursor.
+- num?
+The cursor to use.
+It is an error to attempt this operation on an unknown cursor. - In a spike shape window, cursor 1 is the low trigger level, 2 is the high trigger, 3 is the low limit (if enabled), 4 is the high limit (if enabled).
+To set the cursor for trace n (0-3) add 4n to the cursor number. - where If this parameter is given it sets the new position of the cursor. - chan% If this parameter is given, it sets the channel number.
+In XY or spike shape views, you should omit this argument as it is ignored. - Returns The function returns the position of the cursor at the time of the call.

-In a spike shape window, cursor 1 is the low trigger level, 2 is the high trigger, 3 is the low limit (if enabled), 4 is the high limit (if enabled).
-To set the cursor for trace n (0-3) add 4n to the cursor number.
+See also:HCursorChan(), HCursorDelete(), HCursorLabel(), HCursorLabelPos(), HCursorNew(), HCursorRenumber()

-where If this parameter is given it sets the new position of the cursor. chan% If this parameter is given, it sets the channel number.
-In XY or spike shape views you should omit this argument as it is ignored.
-Returns The function returns the position of the cursor at the time of the call.
-See also:HCursorChan(),HCursorDelete(),HCursorLabel(), HCursorLabelPos(),HCursorNew(),HCursorRenumber() HCursorChan() This function returns the channel number that a particular cursor is attached to. num% The horizontal cursor number Returns It returns the channel number that the cursor is attached to, or 0 if this cursor is not attached to any channel or if the channel number is out of the allowed range.
-XY views return 1 as the channel number.
-See also:HCursor(), HCursorDelete(), HCursorNew(), HCursorRenumber() HCursorDelete() This deletes the designated horizontal cursor.
-It is not an error to delete an unknown cursor; it just has no effect.
-Func HCursorDelete({num%}); num% The number of the cursor to delete.
+HCursorChan() This function returns the channel number that a particular cursor is attached to.
+0 Func HCursorChan(num%); num% The horizontal cursor number.
+Returns Returns It returns the channel number that the cursor is attached to, or 0 if this cursor not attached to any channel or if the channel number is out of the allowed rang XY views return 1 as the channel number.
+See also :HCursor(),HCursorDelete(),HCursorNew(),HCursorRenumber() HCursorDelete() This del etes the designated horizontal cursor.
+Deleting an unknown cursor has no effect.
+Func H CursorDelete({num%}); num% The number of the cursor to delete.
 If this is omitted, the highest numbered cursor is deleted.
 Set -1 to delete all horizontal cursors.
 Returns The number of the deleted cursor or 0 if no cursor was deleted.
-See also:HCursor(),HCursorChan(),HCursorLabel(),HCursorLabelPos(), HCursorNew(),HCursorRenumber() HCursorExists() Use this function to determine if a horizontal cursor exists.
-Func HCursorExists(num%); num% The cursor number in the range 1-4.
+See also :HCursor(),HCursorChan(),HCursorLabel(),HCursorLabelPos(), HCursorNew(),HCursorRenumber() HCursorExists() Use this function to determine if a horizontal cursor exists.
+Func H CursorExists(num%); num% The cursor number in the range 1-4.
 Returns 0 if the cursor does not exist, 1 if it does.
-See also:HCursorNew(), CursorExists() HCursorLabel() This command sets (or gets) the cursor label style for the current view.
-Func HCursorLabel({style%{, num%{, form\$}}}) style% The cursor style.
-Cursors can be annotated with a position or the cursor number or a user-defined style.
-The styles are: 0=Neither, 1=Position, 2=Number, 3=Both, 4=User-defined (not Macintosh yet).
-Unknown styles cause no change. num?
-The cursor number for style 4.
-0 means all cursors, 1-4 for a single cursor. form\$ The label string for style 4.
-The string has replaceable parameters %p, and %n for position and number.
-We also allow %w.dp where w and d are numbers that set the field width and decimal places.
-You cannot read back a label format string.
-Returns The previous cursor style.
-If you omit $style$, the style does not change.
+See also :HCursorNew(), CursorExists() HCursorLabel() This gets and optionally sets the horizontal cursor label style for the view or for a cursor.
+You can label cursors with a position and/or the cursor number, or with user-defined text.
+There are two variants: the first sets styles and labels; the second reads back user-defined labels.
+Func HCursorLabel({style%{, num%{, form\$}}}); Func HCursorLabel(&form\$, num%); style% Set 0=None, 1=Position, 2=Number, 3=Both, 4=User-defined.
+Omit for no change.
+Style 4 is used with a format string.
+Styles 0-3 set the styles of cursors selected by num% and the view style for new cursors if num% is -1 or omitted.
+Style 4 is applied to cursors set by num%; it does not set the view style. num% 1-4 to select a single cursor or to return the label string.
+Omit num% or set it less than 1 (we suggest -1 in case we allow a cursor 0 in the future) for all cursors and to get and set the style for new cursors. form\$ The user-defined label string for style 4.
+The string has replaceable parameters p , and n for position and number.
+We also allow $w.dp$ where w and d are numbers that set the field width and decimal places.
+Returns A cursor style before any change as 0-4 if a single cursor is selected, or the view cursor style as 0-3.
+If $style$ is omitted or not 0-3, the current view cursor style is not changed.
 See also:HCursorLabelPos(),HCursorNew(),HCursorRenumber()